 Sequences were quality checked and trimmed with BioEdit (Hall, 1999). nifH sequences were trimmed to 321 bp and vnf/anfD to 591 bp.
 This resulted in 182 nifH and 69 vnf/anfD amplicon sequences.
 Sequences were BLASTX-searched against the NCBI database.
 A reference library was created, and sequences with lower than 80% identity were discarded.

-155 Sequences were aligned in MEGAX (Kumar et al., 2018), and a maximum likelihood tree was constructed using 1000 bootstraps.
-To explore the overall microbial diversity, 23 samples from Kiel Fjord (station KB06, depth 5 and 10 m)), Arkona Basin (station H2, depth 4, 12, 42 m and station H31, depth 4 and 12 m), Bornholm Basin (Station BB23, depth 4, 48, 85 m, station BB15, depth 7, 41, 65 m and station BB08, 5 and 10 m) and East Gotland Basin (Station GB84, depth 9, 29, 110 m, station GB107, depth 8, 40 and 112 m and station GB108, depth 10 and 115 m) were sent to amplicon sequencing

-- 160 of the 16s rDNA V1V2 region using Illumina HiSeq technology.
-Depths were chosen based on the water column chemistry (halocline, oxycline, oxygen minimum zones and chlorophyll peaks).
+Sequences were aligned in MEGAX (Kumar et al., 2018), and a maximum likelihood tree was constructed using 1000 bootstraps.
+To explore the overall microbial diversity, 23 samples from Kiel Fjord (station KB06, depth 5 and 10 m)), Arkona Basin (station H2, depth 4, 12, 42 m and station H31, depth 4 and 12 m), Bornholm Basin (Station BB23, depth 4, 48, 85 m, station BB15, depth 7, 41, 65 m and station BB08, 5 and 10 m) and East Gotland Basin (Station GB84, depth 9, 29, 110 m, station GB107, depth 8, 40 and 112 m and station GB108, depth 10 and 115 m) were sent to amplicon sequencing of the 16s rDNA V1V2 region using Illumina HiSeq technology.
 Sequencing was carried out by the Institute of Clinical Molecular Biology in Kiel, Germany.
 Raw reads were trimmed, quality filtered in dada2 (v1.18) (Callahan et al., 2016), and taxonomically annotated using SILVA database (v138) (Quast et al., 2013).
-Visualization of the cyanobacterial distribution was accessed with phyloseq (1.34.0) (McMurdie and Holmes, 2013). - Quantitative real-time PCRs were carried out targeting nifH clade-specifically for Nodularia, UCYN-A and gammaproteobacterial diazotrophs (Gamma AO, Gamma PO) as described previously (e.g., Boström et al., 2007; Langlois et al., 2008; Loescher et al., 2014).
-As standards, serial dilutions of plasmids (10 to 10 copies) containing the target nifH genes were used.
-Samples, standards, and non-template controls were run in duplicates on a Biorad qPCR machine (Biorad, Hercules, USA), and reactions were considered uncontaminated if no amplification could be detected in non-template - 170 controls after 40 qPCR cycles.
+Visualization of the cyanobacterial distribution was accessed with phyloseq (1.34.0) (McMurdie and Holmes, 2013).

+Quantitative real-time PCRs were carried out targeting nifH clade-specifically for Nodularia, UCYN-A and gamma-proteobacterial diazotrophs (Gamma AO, Gamma PO) as described previously (e.g., Boström et al., 2007; Langlois et al., 2008; Loescher et al., 2014).
+As standards, serial dilutions of plasmids (107 to 101 copies) containing the target nifH genes were used.
+Samples, standards, and non-template controls were run in duplicates on a Biorad qPCR machine (Biorad, Hercules, USA), and reactions were considered uncontaminated if no amplification could be detected in non-template controls after 40 qPCR cycles.
 To further ensure that no DNA contamination was present in our cDNA, we ran additional qPCR reactions of RNA samples.
 No amplification was observed.
 Sequences were submitted to GenBank with accession numbers MZ063808-MZ063873 and MZ063874-MZ064057 and 16S rDNA with accession number SAMN20309768-SAMN20309783.

-2.4 Statistical Methods
+2.3 Statistical Methods

-- Principle component analyses (PCA) on qPCR and environmental data were performed in R using the vegan package (Oksanen et al., 2020; R Foundation for Statistical Computing, 2017).
+Principle component analyses (PCA) on qPCR and environmental data were performed in R using the vegan package (Oksanen et al., 2020; R Foundation for Statistical Computing, 2017).
 The simper function (from vegan package) was used to identify parameters with the highest impact on diazotroph abundance.
 A principal component analysis (PCA) was subsequently performed using prcomp and visualized with the factoextra package (Kassambara and Mundt, 2020).
-To maximize the amount of explained variance of the dataset, the figure included both component one versus two (Fig. 8A), and one versus three (Fig. 8B). - 3 Results and Discussion